Upgrade Wazuh installed in Kubernetes

 /var/lib/wazuh-indexer

-Any modification related to these files will also be made in the associated volume.
-When the replica pod is created, it will get those files from the volume, keeping the previous changes.
+Any modifications to these files are also made in the associated volume.
+When a replica pod is created, it gets those files from the volume, keeping the previous changes.

 Recreating certificates

 Upgrading from a version earlier than v4.8.0 requires you to recreate the SSL certificates.
-Clone the wazuh-kubernetes repository and check out the v4.10.1 tag.
+Clone the wazuh-kubernetes repository and check out the v4.14.1 tag.
 Then, follow the instructions in Setup SSL certificates.

 Configuring the upgrade